dropps-io/lookso/docs/README.md

 - Refactor following system so that universalReceiver can be called and a UP can decide what to do when it is being followed.
 Implement following like an nft transfer.
 - Add a relay service and improve the post flow.
 The user should sign the transaction to update the social record in his profile, but it should never go through unless the upload to decentralized storage is successful.
 On the other hand, we should not upload to decentralized storage first and then give the user the option to cancel the transaction.
 A relay service helps to manage this situation by postponing the signed transaction until the upload to decentralized storage is complete.
 - Improve event translation (for ex.
 Profile metadata updated can display the before and after values)
-- Narrow the permissions given to the validator contract for a specific key (LSPXXSocialRegistry).
+- Narrow the permissions given to the validator contract for a specific key (LSP19SocialRegistry).
 - Create a system that allows developers to submit translations to events in smart contracts created by them.
 This makes LOOKSO more complete and gives developers a chance to make their work stand out.